Light scattering calculator: coated sphere

 where F is the power incident at the entrance face of the slab.
 Again, the effect of reflection at the slab faces is not taken into account.
 The solution of this equation is

-One can calculate in a similar manner the power scattered in all directions by the volume, V, of the suspension.
+One can calculate in a similar manner the power scattered in all directions by a volume, V, of the suspension.

-If the suspension consists of particles with various diameters and refractive indices, the particle concentration M is replaced by the size-refractive index distribution of the particles and the total powers become integrals of the respective cross sections weighed by that distribution.
+If the suspension consists of particles with various diameters and refractive indices, the particle concentration N is replaced by the size-refractive index distribution of the particles and the total power of light attenuated, scattered, or absorbed by the suspensions is expressed as a double integral of the respective cross section weighed by that distribution.
 Such integration must at present be provided off line, for example by using a spreadsheet.

 Given the acceptance solid angle of a detector, Ωdet [sr], the power of scattered light received by that detector can be calculated as follows: